caring/coding-exercise-lead/README.md

 You may assume that two leads with the same email address never occur.

-I should be able to visit the root path `/` and see a list of all the leads in the system
+Any visitor should be able to visit the root path `/` and see a list of all the leads in the system
   - This list should enumerate which recipients have received an email, and which have not
   - If a recipient has not received an email due to an SMTP error, that error should be visible
   - If a recipient has not received an email because their account was created after the lead was created, they should not be included in the list